Nito Mestre: Early years

 From this moment on, Charly Garcia begins to experiment with new instruments that had been brought from the United States: a moog, an ARP string synthesizer and a Fender Rhodes keyboard.
 In those days, it was an audacious move, and gave the album more of an electronic sound.
 While recordings were taking place, the band took part in the recording and staging of "La Biblia" (The Bible) by Vox Dei together with Billy Bond, David Lebón, Espíritu and Billy Bond y La Pesada del Rock and Roll.
 After this presentation, bass player Rinaldo Rafanelli replaced Alejandro Correa.

 The new songs were first performed on December 13 at the Teatro Coliseo to an audience of 1800 spectators.
 The album was released three days later and had already sold over 30,000 copies before it hit the stores.
 During the winter of 1975, Charly and Nito went on the PorSuiGieco Tour with María Rosa Yorio, Raúl Porchetto and León Gieco.
 Meanwhile, Rafanelli and Correa joined Lebón in an experience that later became Polifemo.
 When touring was over, Charly, sick and tired of having to deal with censorship, proposed that the group be dissolved in order to keep it from wearing out.
 Together with Nito, they decided to try their luck abroad but two months down the road, Nito had to agree with Charly that the time had come for the duo to separate.

-They began to rehearse for a great goodbye concert.
-The show is still remembered to this day.
-On the September 5th, 1975 at the Luna Park Stadium in two consecutive performances before a record audience of 30,000 people, Sui Generis bade farewell to its followers on a memorable night.
+On the September 5th, 1975 at the Luna Park Stadium in two consecutive performances before a record audience of 30,000 people, Sui Generis bade farewell to its fans.

 From the Concert, there was a movie made.
 It was called "Adiós, Sui Generis", directed by Bebe Kamin, under the supervision of the great Leopoldo Torre Nilsson.
 The film was released on September 2, 1976 at the Plaza Cinema and was rated by the authorities, still under the supervision of Miguel Paulino ("Tato"), the Mr. Scissors from the song, as an X rated movie.
 Finally, the band departed doing a small tour of the province of Buenos Aires and these were to become Sui Generis' last performances before their final separation.

 In December 2000 Nito and Charly got back together again for a series of concerts to mark the 25th Anniversary of the band.